amilo/auralfabric/auralfabric30/README.md

-Aural Fabric study version by Alessia Milo
+Aural Fabric study version.
+author: Alessia Milo.

 This program logs the data captured by the sensing areas as integers (sensorLog.m).
 It also records a binary raw file (audio.bin) as sent to stereo audio out, ready for alignment and analysis in matlab.